guglielmopiasenti/js-campominato-grid/README.md

    1a.
 I get the score element from the DOM.
    1b.
 I include in the event listener the score increase at every click.
    1c.
 I use an if condition to block the cell click after it has been clicked once.
+2. Bombs section:
+   2a.
+I prepare a container for the bombs.
+   2b.
+I set the number of bombs.
+   2c.
+I establish the maximum score.
+   2d.
+I establish a function to generate bombs.